 We are a full service transdisciplinary tax and accounting team.
 Our partners and managers each have specific experience working with their industries of expertise.
 They are meticulous about keeping current on new tax laws and accounting strategies overall; but specifically, for those industries.
 At Rose, Snyder & Jacobs, our work is year-round; not just once a year.

 Personal and privately held companies, publicly traded companies, private equity companies and non-profit organizations round out the core of our practice areas.
-Our team is experienced serving clients across many types financial needs, both in domestic and international capacities.
+We also specialize in high net-worth families and their wealth planning and estate planning needs.
+Our team is experienced serving clients across many types of financial needs, both in domestic and international capacities.

 We are dedicated to understanding and advising the specific needs, business and goals of our clients.
 Our clients include start-ups, manufacturing, transportation, entertainment, healthcare, real-estate as well as various other professional services.